COGS18/COGS18.github.io/assets/intro/syllabus.md

 #### Final Project

 Students who choose to complete a final project will complete an independent coding project on a topic of their choosing.
 Students will submit their project the Sunday before finals week (11:59 PM) and will then have to take a 15 min in-person oral exam during finals week to discuss their project.
+Oral exams slots will be available for sign up later in the quarter.
 Please note that **this oral exam date/time will likely differ from what you see in WebReg**.
 Students who have completed the project in the past have spent longer than they would taking the final exam (an average of 9 hours).

 #### Final Exam